ono-midori/ono-midori.github.io/techs/zguide.md

 2. Process message.
 3. Repeat.

 What if we want to read from multiple endpoints at the same time?
-The simplest way is to connect one socket to all the endpoints and get ZeroMQ to do the fan-in for us.
+The simplest way is to connect one socket to all the endpoints and get ZeroMQ to do the fan-in for us.[怎么连?]
 This is legal if the remote endpoints are in the same pattern, but it would be wrong to connect a PULL socket to a PUB endpoint.

 To actually read from multiple sockets all at once, use `zmq_poll()`.
 An even better way might be to wrap `zmq_poll()` in a framework that turns it into a nice event-driven reactor, but it's significantly more work than we want to cover here.